dan-niles/dan-niles/README.md

 ## Hey there! 👋
-I'm Dan, a Computer Science and Engineering undergrad studying at UOM, Sri Lanka.
+I'm Dan, a Computer Science and Engineering Undergraduate studying at the University of Moratuwa, Sri Lanka.

 ## Also find me on...